 What if I don’t want to drive alone or I just want to decrease my carbon foot print?

-Two chartered buses are available for $5 roundtrip.
+Two Durham school buses are available for $5 roundtrip.
 Here is the schedule of bus pick up spots and departure times:

 NOTE: These are departure times.
 Please arrive 15 min early to load and board the bus.